Karl-Gustav Lagerfelt: Career

-Lagerfelt served in Helsinki in 1936 and in London in 1938 as well as at the Foreign Ministry in Stockholm in 1938.
-He was second secretary in 1939 and first secretary at the Foreign Ministry in Stockholm in 1943.
-Lagerfelt was first secretary in London in 1943 and in Paris in 1947 as well as at the Foreign Ministry in Stockholm in 1948.
-He was director at the Foreign Ministry in Stockholm in 1950 (acting in 1948).
-Lagerfelt was diplomatic representative in Japan in 1951 and envoy in Tokyo from 1952 to 1956 during the time of the case of Sweden v.
-Yamaguchi.
+Lagerfelt served in Helsinki in 1936 and in London in 1938, and also at the Foreign Ministry in Stockholm in 1938.
+He became second secretary in 1939 and first secretary at the Foreign Ministry in Stockholm in 1943.
+In the same year, he served as first secretary in London, followed by Paris in 1947, and again at the Foreign Ministry in Stockholm in 1948.
+He was appointed director at the Foreign Ministry in Stockholm in 1950 (acting from 1948).

+That year, he submitted to the government of Israel, as a representative of the Swedish government, the report of the Swedish Prosecutor General concerning the murder of Count Folke Bernadotte.
+Lagerfelt served as diplomatic representative in Japan in 1951 and as envoy in Tokyo from 1952 to 1956, during the period of the Sweden v.
+Yamaguchi case.

-He then served as the Permanent Representative of Sweden to the High Authority of the European Coal and Steel Community in Luxembourg from 1956 to 1963, the Permanent Representative of Sweden to the Council of Europe from 1957 to 1963, and to the European Atomic Energy Community as well as the European Economic Community in Brussels from 1959 to 1963.
-Lagerfelt was ambassador in Vienna from 1964 to 1969 and in The Hague from 1969 to 1972.
-He was Permanent Representative of Sweden to the United Nations in Geneva from 1972 to 1975 and was chairman of the council of the United Nations Conference on Trade and Development from 1976 to 1977.
-Lagerfelt was consultant at the Volvo International Development Corporation from 1978 to 1979 and was chairman of the parliamentary Inter-American Development Bank investigations from 1980 to 1982.
-He was also deputy counsel and expert in the United Nations General Assembly in 1967, 1976 and 1977.
+He subsequently served as Permanent Representative of Sweden to the High Authority of the European Coal and Steel Community in Luxembourg from 1956 to 1963, as Permanent Representative of Sweden to the Council of Europe from 1957 to 1963, and as Permanent Representative to the European Atomic Energy Community and the European Economic Community in Brussels from 1959 to 1963.
+Lagerfelt was ambassador to Vienna from 1964 to 1969 and to The Hague from 1969 to 1972.
+He served as Permanent Representative of Sweden to the United Nations in Geneva from 1972 to 1975 and was chairman of the council of the United Nations Conference on Trade and Development from 1976 to 1977.
+He later worked as a consultant at the Volvo International Development Corporation from 1978 to 1979 and chaired the parliamentary investigations into the Inter-American Development Bank from 1980 to 1982.
+He also served as deputy counsel and expert to the United Nations General Assembly in 1967, 1976, and 1977.